 Your assay must be demonstrated in 96-well format

 Your assay must have a robustness > 0.4 and signal-to-background ratio > 2

 Your readout technology must be supported

 Applicants from Australian research institutes and small-to-medium enterprises may be eligible to apply for an Australian Government-sponsored screening subsidy.

-This subsidy reduces the costs of a standard screening campaign by 90 per cent.
+This subsidy reduces the outlay for a standard screening campaign to a small fraction of the actual cost of running it.
 Subsidised screens will be awarded competitively through bi-annual selection rounds.
 Successful applications are chosen by an independent panel of drug discovery experts from around Australia.

-The costs for these projects vary, but would typically be around $1.50 per compound to screen a library of 300,000 small molecules (before subsidy), provided that the assay can be miniaturised to 1536-well format.
+The charges for a subsidised project vary but would typically be only around $45,000 to screen a library of 300,000 small molecules, provided that the assay can be miniaturised to 1536-well format by our staff.

 Researchers who are ineligible to apply for subsidised screens are still encouraged to contact us regarding the possibility of collaborative or contract-based projects.